Robinthatdoesnotsuck/NotesForEverything/C++_o3o/GeneralC++/C++Primer.md

     }
     ```

-  + Here the + operator is overriden with what we programmed, this new + will create a new Complex object that is the summ of the real and imaginary parts of two other objects
+  + Here the + operator is overridden with what we programmed, this new + will create a new Complex object that is the sums of the real and imaginary parts of two other objects
   + You can also override boolean operators like ==, !=, etc.

     + ```C++